Fast Ferry Fun Across the Adriatic – Venice to Umag by Fast Ferry

 Venice to Umag Car Ferry

-At the present, there are no car ferries serving this route.
+At present, there are no car ferries serving this route.
 The alternative is to drive via Trieste to the Istrian peninsula (detailed map).
 The total driving time is about 2.5 hours (approx distance 211 km).
 On your way, you will cross the Italian, Slovenian, and Croatian borders.

 Venice Ferry Terminal

-The Venice ferry terminal from where the ferry to Umag departs is located in San Basilio Passenger Terminal, near the city center and very near the bus & train station.
-Venice is a car-free city, see details on how to get thereAddress: Venezia Terminal Passeggeri, San Basilio, Venezia, Italy (map)
+The Venice ferry terminal from where the ferry to Umag departs is located in San Basilio Passenger Terminal, near the city centre, and very near the bus & train station.
+Venice is a car-free city; see details on how to get there.
+Address: Venezia Terminal Passeggeri, San Basilio, Venezia, Italy (map)

 Umag Ferry Terminal

-The Umag ferry terminal where the ferry from Venice arrives is located on the town’s waterfront, about a 10-minute walk from the town’s bus station.
+The Umag ferry terminal, where the ferry from Venice arrives, is located on the town’s waterfront, about a 10-minute walk from the town’s bus station.
 Address: Ulica Dante Alighierija, 52470, Umag, Croatia; GPS: 45.43414, 13.51809 (map)

 Journey Map